The Great Media Machine.

 And hey, even if we took away literally every other form of government aid (which, by the way, I’m definitely not suggesting we do) – isn’t making sure that people can keep breathing and kissing their babies and going to work and school and church on Sundays the literal least, most important thing we can do?

 I don’t know about your Jesus, but the Jesus I know would be all about protecting these sorts of rights.
-So, before turning this death sentence of a bill into law, ask yourselves this, US Senators: what would Jesus do?
+So, before turning this death sentence of a bill into law, ask yourselves this, US Senators: What would Jesus do?

-Note: I penned this piece as a young woman who has experienced sexual assault, underwent a number of life-saving surgeries due to a pre-existing condition as a child, and am privileged enough to have never once needed government aid.
+Note: I penned this piece as a young woman who has experienced sexual assault, underwent a number of life-saving surgeries due to a pre-existing condition as a child, and is privileged enough to have never once needed government aid.
 I’m not sure whether that impacts the message or not, but I felt it was worth mentioning.

 Post-Election, Why We Can’t Be Friends Right Now.